Hélmer Herrera: Early years

 Herrera grew up in the Colombian town of Palmira, in the Valle del Cauca Department.
-While in high school, Herrera studied technical maintenance, experience that got him a job later in the United States.
+While in high school, Herrera studied technical maintenance, an experience that got him a job later in the United States.
 Living in the United States, he also became a jeweler and precious metals broker until he began selling cocaine in New York City.
 In 1975, and 1978, Herrera was arrested on distribution charges in New York City for selling cocaine.

 Cali Cartel

 In 1983, Herrera went to Cali, Colombia, to negotiate supply and distribution rights with the Cali Cartel for New York City.
-He would later open up trafficking routes for the Cali Cartel through Mexico, with connections he had previously established.
+He later opened up trafficking routes for the Cali Cartel through Mexico, with connections he had previously established.

 Herrera also ran one of the "most sophisticated and profitable money laundering operations", according to the United States Drug Enforcement Administration.
-Herrera was soon promoted to Cali cartel kingpin and given control over Jamundí in the south of the Valle, and Palmira and Yumbo in the north and east of the Valle.
+Herrera was soon promoted to Cali Cartel kingpin and given control over Jamundí in the south of the Valle, and Palmira and Yumbo in the north and east of the Valle.

-The Herrera operation, according to the DEA, involved importing cocaine base from Peru and Bolivia, which would be trafficked via his own transportation to conversion laboratories in Colombia.
+The Herrera operation, according to the DEA, involved importing cocaine base from Peru and Bolivia, which was then trafficked via his own transportation to conversion laboratories in Colombia.
 It is believed that Herrera hired guerrilla forces such as Fuerzas Armadas Revolucionarias de Colombia (Revolutionary Armed Forces of Colombia) (FARC) and then guerrilla group 19th of April Movement (Movimiento 19 de Abril, M-19), to guard remote lab sites.

-Herrera always kept a very low profile and was never interviewed, and his name was almost never mentioned with that of the other leaders of the Cali cartel.
+Herrera always kept a very low profile and was never interviewed, and his name was almost never mentioned with that of the other leaders of the Cali Cartel.
 Although it has been argued that he was the source of most of the money involved in the illicit financing of Ernesto Samper's presidential campaign, Herrera himself never spoke of the issue and was never formally involved in the investigation.
 His name came to light only after a terrorist attack on a football field in Candelaria, Valle del Cauca, on September 25, 1990; 20 gunmen dressed in army and police attire opened fire on the crowd where Herrera was sitting, killing 18, but not hitting Herrera.
-The attack was attributed to the Medellin cartel, and particularly to Pablo Escobar, who apparently blamed Herrera for a car bomb which exploded on January 13, 1988, in the Monaco apartment building owned by Escobar in one of the most affluent areas in the city of Medellín.
-The war between the cartels shed much of each side's blood, but Herrera took a back role and left the fighting to the Rodriguez brothers.
-Another attempt on Herrera's life was made on July 27, 1991, in a summer resort: hooded gunmen wearing pink bracelets shot at the people in the place, killing 17 and hurting 13 others.
+The attack was attributed to the Medellín Cartel, and particularly to Pablo Escobar, who apparently blamed Herrera for a car bomb which exploded on January 13, 1988, in the Escobar-owned Monaco apartment building, located in one of the most affluent areas in Medellín.
+The war between the cartels led to much bloodshed, but Herrera took a back role and left the fighting to the Rodriguez brothers.
+Another attempt on Herrera's life was made on July 27, 1991, in a summer resort: hooded gunmen wearing pink bracelets opened fire, killing 17 and hurting 13 others.

 Herrera was always said to be the main financial provider for the Los Pepes organization, but his name was never officially associated with them.